Brake Shape: A Comprehensive Guide to Precision Metal Bending

 Understanding Brake Shape in Metal Fabrication

-The concept of brake shape refers to the form or bend created in sheet metal using a bending brake.
-A bending brake is a machine that clamps the metal securely, then applies a controlled force along a straight axis.
-This force bends the metal to a predetermined angle or shape.
-The brake shape technique offers the ability to create:
+The term brake shape refers to the form or bend created in sheet metal using a bending brake.
+A bending brake is a machine that clamps the metal securely and applies controlled force along a straight axis to bend the material to a precise angle or shape.

 • U-shapes and Z-shapes